rails/rails/guides/source/initialization.md

 * treetop (1.4.9)
 * tzinfo (0.3.23)

-### +rails/commands.rb+
+### `rails/commands.rb`

-Once +config/boot.rb+ has finished, the next file that is required is +rails/commands+ which will execute a command based on the arguments passed in.
-In this case, the +ARGV+ array simply contains +server+ which is extracted into the +command+ variable using these lines:
+Once `config/boot.rb` has finished, the next file that is required is `rails/commands` which will execute a command based on the arguments passed in.
+In this case, the `ARGV` array simply contains `server` which is extracted into the `command` variable using these lines:

 ```ruby
 ARGV << '--help' if ARGV.empty?